Viewing Single Trivia

 ▼

 Sometime in 1987-88, Sega and the Japanese magazine "Beep!" held a "Story Recruitment Campaign" to let readers submit ideas to be considered for Phantasy Star II.
 This contest was held both to set a base for the start of development and to market the game to a wider audience on the name value of Phantasy Star, with the game being heavily advertised in Beep! thereafter.
 Despite the contest's name, Sega accepted any idea and gave out awards for scenario writing, illustrations, and game mechanics.
 Out of over 2000 entries, 29 were selected as winners and awarded with individually numbered "Associate Planner" certificates.
-They were also offered to meet with the game's developers for a planning meeting on March 20, 1988 at Sega's headquarters in Otorii, Tokyo, among other prizes.
+They were also invited to meet with the game's developers for a planning meeting on March 20, 1988 at Sega's headquarters in Otorii, Tokyo, among other prizes.
 The events of the planning meeting and the top 7 winners were published in the June 1988 issue of Beep!, including a picture of the full roundtable.
 Producer/programmer Yuji Naka and artist Rieko Kodama were two of the developers in attendance.

 Associate Planner No. 001, the Grand Prize winner, was Fumiko Sato.
 Of the 29 winners, three of them are known to have gone on to work in the video game industry and returned for work at Sega: